Muhammad Alwali II: Reign

 The Kano Sultanate was consistently at war to maintain hold of trade routes and his reign came at a time when famine was a regular occurrence.
 These factors coupled with increased taxation by the aristocracy saw dwindling fortunes for the Sultanate.
 Traders were abandoning the state for more favorable conditions in the Sahel.
 When Alwali became Sultan, he immediately collected grains of sorghum and millet to prepare for war and famine.
 However, a famine devastated the city soon after.

 Dirki

 Dirki was a fetish object that was held sacred in Kano.
 It was made of a Quran covered in multiple layers of goat skin or cow hide introduced around the 16th century in the reign of Muhammad Zaki.
 Alwali was asked to provide forty cows as a sacrifice to Dirki but he refused.
 He went as far as attacking the object with an axe and exposing its contents.
-The people then murmured that he will be expelled from Kano just as he as expelled the Quran from Dirki.
+The people then murmured that he will be expelled from Kano just as he expelled the Quran from Dirki.